huyeduon/acinutanix/README.md

 # Introduction

-The script helps to deploy Virtual APIC on Nutanix Cluster
+The script helps to deploy Cisco Virtual APIC on Nutanix Cluster using rest API.

 # Prerequisite